buahaha/aa-memberaudit/README.md

 > **Note**<br>Naturally, superusers will have access to everything, without requiring permissions to be assigned.

+## Celery configuration

+### Task throughput

+This app makes heavy use of Celery and will often run thousands of tasks per hour.
+Auth's default Celery setup is not well suited for handling high task volumes though (e.g. it will only spawn one worker per core, which scale badly due to high CPU usage).
+We strongly recommend to switch to a thread based setup (e.g. gevent), which has been proven to be significantly more efficient for running Auth.

+For details on how to configure celery workers with threads please see [this section](https://allianceauth.readthedocs.io/en/latest/maintenance/tuning/celery.html#increasing-task-throughput) in the Auth's documentation.

+When switching to thread based workers please also make sure to setup measure to protect against memory leak.
+The default celery options will not work for threads.
+See [this section](https://allianceauth.readthedocs.io/en/latest/maintenance/tuning/celery.html#supervisor) for details.

+### ESI connection pool

+If you have more than 10 workers you also need to increase the connection pool for django-esi accordingly.
+See [here](https://gitlab.com/allianceauth/django-esi/-/blob/master/esi/app_settings.py#L32) for the corresponding setting.

+### Celery priorities

+Last, but not least, please make sure your Celery is configured to run with priorities.
+This should be the default for all current Auth installation, but if you have an older installation you may have missed this change.
+Please see [these release notes](https://gitlab.com/allianceauth/allianceauth/-/releases/v2.6.3) for details.

+### Member Audit configuration

+The goal of an optimal configuration for Member Audit is that your system can complete all update tasks for your character within the respective update cycle.

+For this you need to consider the following three factors:

+- Number of characters to update
+- Task throughput
+- Update frequency

+The number of characters depend on your organization.
+You an usually not influence this factor much and want to make sure that your system has sufficient room for that growth.

+Your task throughout is defined by the number of celery workers.
+The more workers you have, the higher your potential throughput, so you may want to maximize that number for your system.

+You can adjust the update frequency to meet your needs.
+For example if you have a lot of characters and your update tasks can not (or only barely) complete within the update cycle, then you can lengthen your update cycles to compensate.
+There are 3 update cycles called rings, which can be configured individually.
+See `MEMBERAUDIT_UPDATE_STALE_RING_x` in [settings](#settings) for details.

+> **Hint**<br>You can use the management command **memberaudit_stats** to get current data about the last update runs, which can be very helpful to find the optimal configuration.
+See [memberaudit_stats](#memberaudit_stats) for details.

 ## Settings

 Here is a list of available settings for this app.
 They can be configured by adding them to your AA settings file (`local.py`).